Lab Station: Air Heater

 · u [V] is the control signal to the heater.

-· thetad [s] is time-delay representing air transportation and sluggishness of the heater.
+· thetad [s] is the time-delay representing air transportation and “sluggishness” of the heater.

-In a simulator based on this model a proper initial value of the state variable Theat must defined.
-If you assume that the heater has been turned off for a while, you can set the initial value to zero.
+In a simulator based on this model a proper initial value, Tinit, of the state variable T must defined.
+If you assume that the heater has been turned off for a while, you can set Tinit = Tenv.

-The parameter values vary somewhat between the lab stations.
+The parameter values vary somewhat among the lab stations.
 However, the following values are typical and can be used (e.g. in a simulator) unless you have found other values from experiments:

 · Kh = 3.5 C/V